-Should the UK leave the EU with no deal, EFPs would no longer be available to UK residents wishing to travel with their firearms to EU countries.
-You would need to comply with whatever licensing or other requirements each EU country decides to impose, as well as UK import and export licensing requirements (see link below for information about export controls but, in summary, export licences would be required for exports of firearms to EU countries, although there would be an exemption for firearms travelling as personal effects).
+EFPs would no longer be available to UK residents wishing to travel with their firearms to EU countries.
+You will need to comply with whatever licensing or other requirements each EU country imposes, as well as UK import and export licensing requirements.

 EFPs would no longer be recognised for EU visitors to the UK.
-Their sponsors would, as now, have to apply for a Visitor’s Permit but it would no longer be a legal requirement to also produce a valid EFP.
-This would not weaken the current firearm controls as the police would continue to assess an applicant’s fitness to hold a firearm as part of their consideration of the Visitor’s Permit application.
+Their sponsors will have to apply for a Visitor’s Permit but it will no longer be a legal requirement to show a valid EFP.
+This does not weaken current firearm controls as the police will continue to assess an applicant’s fitness to hold a firearm as part of their consideration of the Visitor’s Permit application.

 The arrangements for EFPs are set out in the EU Weapons Directive 91/477/EEC, as amended by 2017/853 and are implemented through provisions in sections 32A-C of the Firearms Act 1968 and, in Northern Ireland, through articles 19-23 of the Firearms (Northern Ireland) Order 2004.